Listen to the post, What’s Better: Intermittent Fasting Or Eating Breakfast?, on our Live Lean TV Podcast. Don’t forget to subscribe to the podcast!

 When you’re insulin resistant, it simply means your cells are resistant to insulin, thus you’re at a higher risk of storing food as body fat, as opposed to burning it for energy.

-Fasting in overweight people has been shown to improve insulin sensitivity and lower LDL cholesterol and triglycerides.
+Fasting in overweight people has been shown to improve insulin sensitivity and lower bad LDL cholesterol and triglycerides.

 Intermittent fasting is great for overweight men, who struggle with metabolic issues, and are looking to lose fat.

-I say men, because they tend to respond better than women as more restrictive fasting periods can potentially cause hormonal issues with some women.
+I say men, because they tend to respond better than women, as more restrictive fasting periods can potentially cause hormonal issues with some women.

-But I also have to be real.
+However, I also have to be real.

 The initial adaptation period may roughly take 7-14 days and during those first few days, it will really test your will power.